gaiusfonseca/AutomateBoringStuff/README.md

 randint(1, 10)
 ```
 > [!WARNING]
-> importing with a from statement allows you to ommit the modulename prefix, but it is not considered a goof practive and should be avoided.
+> importing with a from statement allows you to ommit the modulename prefix, but it is not considered a good practive and should be avoided.
 Using the prefix improve the code readability.

 ### Builtin Functions
 sys.exit() - terminates a program. must be imported before use.